Home Courses Psychology and Counselling BSc (Hons) Developmental and Education Psychology

 Biological Psychology

-Research Methods: Survey and Qualitative Designs and Analysis
+Research Methods: Survey & Qualitative Designs and Analysis

-The module aims to develop your understanding of survey and qualitative designs and associated methods of analysis related to Psychology.
+The module aims to develop an understanding of survey and qualitative designs and associated methods of analysis related to psychology.

 Creativity, Technology and Learning

-This module will enable you to investigate, both academically and practically, how innovative technologies can be used in learning and teaching in a wide variety of mainstream and specialist educational settings.
+This module enables you to investigate, both academically and practically, how new technologies can be used in learning and teaching in a wide variety of mainstream and/or specialist educational settings.

 Wellbeing and the Developing Person

-During this module you will critically evaluate the historical context of theories of development and explore ways in which developmental theories have enhanced the understanding of the developmental course of mental health and individual wellbeing.
+It will enable you to explore ways in which developmental theories have enhanced the understanding of the developmental course of mental health and individual wellbeing.

 Teaching and Assessment